syncfusion-content/winui-docs/winui/SegmentedControl/Selection.md

 # Selection in WinUI Segmented Control

-This section explains about properties which helps in items selection, customize the selected item, and its related operations in the Segmented control.
+This section explains about features that aid in the selection of items, customization of the selected item, and its related operations in the Segmented control.

 ## Selected index

-The Segmented control allows you to select the segment item based on datasource index using `SelectedIndex` property.
+The Segmented control allows you to select the segment item based on data source index using the `SelectedIndex` property.

 ## Selected item customization

 The Segmented control allows you to customize the appearance of selected item using the `SelectedSegmentStyle` property.
-We need to provide style of target type as [Border](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.border).
+You need to provide the target types' style as [Border](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.border).

 {% tabs %}
 {% highlight xaml %}